 The fuel system on your Pursuit boat has one fuel tank and is equipped with a manual "ON/OFF" fuel valve.
 Refer to the Schematics section.
-The fuel valve and tank fitting are accessed through deck plates under the mechanical space hatch.
+The fuel valve and tank fittings are accessed through deck plates on the cockpit deck surface.
 The valve is off when the handle is perpendicular to the fuel flow.